ivzap/ape-wisdom/README.md

 # ape-wisdom
-grabs data from ape wisdoms apiV1.0
+grabs data from ape wisdoms apiV1.0 and gets called by a cronjob to write its results to a server